orientechnologies/orientdb-docs/Troubleshooting.md

 This message is relative to a temporary record id generated inside a transaction.
 For more information look at [Transactions](Transactions.md).
 This means that the record hasn't been correctly serialized.

-### Brand new records are created with version major than 0
+### Brand new records are created with version greater than 0

 This happens in graphs.
 Think to this graph of records: